-5.1.1.1 Develop the Institute for Teaching Excellence which held its inaugural lecture in September.
-The Institute moved to its permanent home in the Central King Building in January 2017 and is actively providing resources and programs to develop faculty, lecturers, adjuncts, and graduate students.
-Completion of the permanent location of the Institute for Teaching Excellence will be the assessment for this tactic.
-(100% Complete)
+- 5.1.1.1 Develop the Institute for Teaching Excellence.
+The Institute is located in the Central King Building and is actively providing resources and programs to develop faculty, lecturers, adjuncts, and graduate students.
+Completion of the permanent location of the Institute for Teaching Excellence was the assessment for this tactic.
+(Complete) - 5.1.1.2 Guide instructors in developing their course learning outcomes and syllabi, using the appropriate surveys and assessments.
+This will help monitor and guide curricular change.

-5.1.1.2 Guide instructors in developing their course learning outcomes and syllabi, using the appropriate surveys and assessments, this will help monitor and guide curricular change.
-The issue of developing course outcomes and aligning them with the assessment tools for a course (guizzes, exams, etc.) is being addressed both at the "Lunch at ITE" weekly series as well as during the ITE Workshops held in January, May, and August.
+The issue of developing course outcomes and aligning them with the assessment tools for a course (quizzes, exams, etc.) is being addressed both at the "Lunch at ITE" weekly series as well as during the ITE Workshops held in January, May, and August.
 Non-tenure/tenure-track faculty have also become a focus of training through workshops with a specific focus on developing adjunct faculty teaching skills and providing support for university lecturers to attend teaching and learning conferences.
-As an assessment, the percentage of course syllabi that have course outcomes will be utilized.
-To date, 8558% of the programs have successfully passed the review process and have learning outcomes.
-The open and affordable textbook initiative was also successfully launched this past year.
+As an assessment, the percentage of course syllabi that have course outcomes was utilized.
+To date, 85% of the programs have successfully passed the review process and have learning outcomes.
+The open and affordable textbook initiative was also successfully launched.
 This program provided support to faculty who would develop low cost or free alternatives to textbooks for their classes, impacting over 1700 students and saving students over \$160,000 (estimated).
-(Ongoing)
+(Complete)